Health Care Reform Rebates

 For answers to common questions about the Health Care Reform rebates, a provision of the Affordable Care Act (health care reform), please see the Frequently Asked Questions below.

 Even though Assurant Health has notified you that your plan will be terminating in the future, this does not impact whether or not you may be eligible to receive a rebate.
-The rebates are based on your 2014 coverage.
-Eligible Assurant Health policyholders with active coverage in 2014 will receive rebates if Assurant Health did not meet the minimum Medical Loss Ratio (MLR) for 2014.
-Learn more about Assurant’s exit
+The rebates are based on the previous year's coverage.
+Eligible Assurant Health policyholders with active coverage in the previous year will receive rebates if Assurant Health did not meet the minimum Medical Loss Ratio (MLR) for that year.

 Medical Loss Ratio – What does it mean?